tmarkec/take_a_hike/README.md

 ### Home Page
 - The home page has a dark hero image with text gradually displaying and deleting indicating site purpose
 - Bellow hero image there are two sections which describe the owner of the page and his reach to the community with icons and numbers
+- map?
 <details><summary>Home page</summary>
 <img src="readme_img/home_page.png">
 </details>

 ### Posts page
+- On this page the user have option to use "search bar" to find specific posts or he can scroll down to search for post that he would like to get more information about it
+- If input on search box is not empty the user will be redirected to the new page which will eaither displayed match post or display message to the user
--  Posts are displayed in 2 columns with 3 posts per row, each post contains of: image, author, date, indicator of likes and comments and title and brief description which are clickable and will direct the user to another page about that post
+- Posts are displayed in 2 columns with 3 posts per row, each post contains of: image, author, date, indicator of likes and comments and title and brief description
-- All posts are scaling up as the user hovers over them which makes it more attractive for the user
+- Posts card are scaling up as the user hovers over them and clickable title and ecerpt are transforming to capitalize letter
+- When clicked on title/excerpt user is redirected to another page which will give a user more information about the post

 <details><summary>Posts page</summary>
 <img src="readme_img/posts.png">